-A nonimmigrant waiver allows you to come to the US on a temporary visa and waives most grounds of inadmissibility including unlawful presence, criminal convictions, health issues and immigration fraud.
+Nonimmigrant waivers allow persons to come to the US in temporary visa categories and waives most grounds of inadmissibility including unlawful presence, criminal convictions, health issues and immigration fraud.

 However, there are some grounds which cannot be waived such as sabotage, genocide and espionage.

-Legal Factors to be Considered When Filing a Nonimmigrant Waiver
+Legal Factors to be Considered When Filing for Nonimmigrant Waivers

 - What is your purpose in entering the US and how important is it?

 - How serious are the acts which caused you to become inadmissible?

 - What are the risks in admitting you to the US?